 (6) Federations, if they choose to do so, can import spreadsheet to register their members;

-So far, seven federations (AEUSKF, ECUSKF, GNEUSKF, MWKF, PNKF, SEUSKF, and SWKIF) have signed up to use the new system.
-We would like to encourage that the remaining federations will join us.
+So far, ten federations (AEUSKF, ECUSKF, EUSKF, GNEUSKF, MWKF, PNKF, RMKIF, SEUSKF, SUSKIF, and SWKIF) have signed up to use the online membership system.
+We would like to encourage that the remaining federations will join us and consider either transitioning completely to the online system or adopting a hybrid system that allows some members to register online individually while other members can be registered in the traditional batch entry system.
 It will either eliminate or significantly reduce the amount of work at every step of the way–dojo reps, federation reps, and the AUSKF will all be freed from a lot of mundane, manual work.
 It will also allow individual kenshi to take ownership of their accounts and keep their profiles current.
 Furthermore, we believe that the new system is more secure against potential data exposure than in the previous system where registrations data changed hands in multiple stages before getting to the AUSKF.

 Lastly, Travis Stronach and Steve Hoff can use some helping hands in further adding new features and maintaining the existing system.
 The required skills include working experiences in